ge96cok/MIO-Project/README.md

 Explanations on csv tables used in report tables:

+Table 1:

+results40iters: comparison of GRASPMOD and GRASP with small instances. <br />
+results100iters: comparison of GRASPMOD and GRASP with small instances. <br />
+results500itersSMALL: comparison of GRASPMOD and GRASP with small instances. <br />

+Table 2:

+results16itersBIG: comparison of GRASPMOD and GRASP with large instances. <br />
+results32itersBIG: comparison of GRASPMOD and GRASP with large instances. <br />
+results53itersBIG: comparison of GRASPMOD and GRASP with large instances. <br />
+results100itersBIG: comparison of GRASPMOD and GRASP with large instances. <br />

 Table 3:

 pr_test500: comparison of different freq parameters for PR with a single 500 instance <br />